SummaryRead the full fact sheet

 If the body is not able to heal the injury by itself, skin grafts will be needed.
 The specifics of skin graft surgery depend on the location and severity of your burns.
 Skin grafts are usually performed under anaesthetic in an operating theatre.

 Be guided by your doctor, but general suggestions include:

 - Follow all self-care instructions from your doctor.

 - Try to avoid moving or stretching the area, as you may injure your skin graft.

-- Antibiotics are usually prescribed to reduce the risk of infection.
-Make sure you take the full course.
+- If antibiotics have been prescribed to reduce the risk of infection, then make sure you take the full course.

 - Avoid getting your dressings wet.

 - See your doctor immediately if you experience any unusual symptoms.